 In order to improve standards across the board we need all institutions to be well-funded and capable of delivering high-quality education.
 I fear that the UTCs experiment could lead to selection by the back door and a system where students, typically from working-class backgrounds, are channelled in to vocational subjects in relatively under-resourced colleges, while their wealthier contemporaries are encouraged to pursue traditional academic routes in school or high-tech courses only available in UTCs.

 What must be avoided at all costs, as even Wolf recognises, is young people being herded into one type of education or another at far too young an age.
 We need a system for 14-19 year-olds that ensures equality of access across a broad curriculum.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.